apache/incubator-gluten/docs/developers/VeloxUDF.md

       This function is called to register the UDF to Velox function registry.
       This is where users should register functions by calling `facebook::velox::exec::registerVecotorFunction` or other Velox APIs.

     - The interface functions are mapped to marcos in [Udf.h](../../cpp/velox/udf/Udf.h).

-Here's an example of how to implement these functions:
+  Assuming there is an existing Hive UDF `org.apache.gluten.sql.hive.MyUDF`, its native UDF can be implemented as follows.

   ```
-  // Filename MyUDF.cc

   #include <velox/expression/VectorFunction.h>
   #include <velox/udf/Udf.h>

   namespace {
   static const char* kInteger = "integer";
+  static const char* kMyUdfFunctionName = "org.apache.gluten.sql.hive.MyUDF";
   }

   const int kNumMyUdf = 1;

   const char* myUdfArgs[] = {kInteger}:
-  gluten::UdfEntry myUdfSig = {"myudf", kInteger, 1, myUdfArgs};
+  gluten::UdfEntry myUdfSig = {kMyUdfFunctionName, kInteger, 1, myUdfArgs};

   class MyUdf : public facebook::velox::exec::VectorFunction {
     ... // Omit concrete implementation